-Credit: 0.5 Financial Literacy
+Prerequisites Fees Credit None None 0.5 Financial Literacy

-Financial Literacy is a required course for 10th grade students and will prepare them for the rigor of post-secondary life.
+Financial Literacy is a required course that 10th grade students are typically enrolled in and will prepare them for the rigor of post-secondary life.
 Students will aid in self-development and independence.
 Students will learn a variety of financial strategies ranging from balancing an account to buy a house, interest and the stock market.
 Students are expected to set up a personal budget and manage the elements within based on the constraints of society and their goals.
 This is a required course.
 Students will receive 0.5 Financial Literacy credit upon completion of this semester course.